Leonia, New Jersey: Roads and highways

 Route 93 (Grand Avenue) runs north-south for 1.5 mi through the center of the borough, connecting Palisades Park and Englewood.
 Interstate 95 (the New Jersey Turnpike) curves along the borough's northern border while U.S. Route 1/9 and U.S. Route 46 briefly enter along the western border with Fort Lee.

 Effective January 22, 2018, Leonia officials banned nonresidents from using residential streets (defined as all streets except Fort Lee Road, Grand Avenue, and Broad Avenue) during rush hours.
-However, due to complaints from business owners citing decreased revenues, Leonia officials are reconsidering.
+But due to complaints from business owners citing decreased revenues, Leonia officials are reconsidering.

 Public transportation

 NJ Transit bus route 166 provides local and express service from Broad Avenue to the Port Authority Bus Terminal in Midtown Manhattan, and route 182 serves the George Washington Bridge Bus Terminal, with local service offered on the 751, 755 and 756 routes.

-Rockland Coaches provides service to the Port Authority Bus Terminal on the 11T/11AT, 14ET, 20T and 21T routes.
+Rockland Coaches provides service to the Port Authority Bus Terminal on several routes.

 The Northern Branch Corridor Project is a proposal to extend the Hudson-Bergen Light Rail to restore passenger train service on the CSX tracks, which offered passenger service decades before and is now used for occasional freight service.
 NJ Transit's plan would include a station in Leonia.